Skip to main content

 • clusterWizardCert.clientCASecretName: name of the client CA cert secret

-• clusterWizardCert.serverSecretName: name of the server cert secrets
+• clusterWizardCert.serverSecretName: name of the server cert secret

 • admin user information